N2O, potent greenhouse gas and ozone depleting substance

 - exploits the N2O ν3 asymmetric stretch vibration mode around 2200 cm-1 (4.5 µm) - selected spectral micro-windows only minimally affected by absorption from other atmospheric gases

-The validation shows a very small positive bias of NOPIR with respect to reference instruments (NDACC and TCCON), of 1.8 to 4%.
+The first version of the algorithm has been used to produce 10 years of data (2011-2021) from IASI/Metop-A. The validation shows a very small positive bias of NOPIR with respect to reference instruments (NDACC and TCCON), of 1.8 to 4%.
+That version however showed discontinuities/inconsistencies, due to discontinuities/inconsistencies in the IASI data used as input, which would prevent from calculating trends.

 N2O data